 - Finally, the officiant stands and motions the subsequent second rows to exit.

-One thing to note here at the end: this is a traditional(ish) 10-part wedding ceremony outline.
-Our couple may expand it out to 22 parts or 648 parts by adding readings or rituals involving multiple family members, fire, sand, doves, F-18 flyovers, clowns, alcohol, etc. Just go with it!
+Now, one thing to note here at the end.
+This is a standard 10-part wedding ceremony outline.
+Our couple may expand it out to 22 parts or 648 parts by adding readings or rituals involving multiple family members, fire, sand, doves, F-18 flyovers, clowns, alcohol, etc.

-Remember: it’s not our job to coordinate all the minute details like bringing all the candles and birdcages!
+Just go with it!
+And remember: it’s not our job to coordinate all the minute details like bringing all the candles and birdcages!
 Our role as Officiant is to facilitate and accommodate what they want their ceremony to look like and make the space for it to happen.
-Use my traditional 10-part ceremony script outline as a starting point, and craft any style of perfect wedding ceremony from there.
+Use my standard 10-part ceremony script outline as a starting point, and craft any style of perfect wedding ceremony from there.

 Now get out there with your script and deliver the Best.
 Ceremony.
 Ever.